michaail/rpc_cmd/README.md

+# rpc_cmd
+ONC RPC solution for running unix commands on remote host Prepared as an assignment project for distributed programming tools classes @ Poznan University of Technology 2018

 ## Usage
 To run both server and client sides you need to have rpc protocol available on machine.
 You can check this by running: